-From Theorems 3 and 8 we derive the following corollary: Corollary 2: RMO(n) cannot be approximated within a factor of $3/2 - \epsilon$ .
+From Theorems 3 and 8 we derive the following corollary: Corollary 2: RMO(n) cannot be approximated within a factor of $3/2 - \epsilon$.

 We now present an approximation algorithm for RMO(n).
-The algorithm is based on Algorithm 2 for RMO(p).
-In Algorithm 2 each flow unit is transformed into a path.
-Therefore, if the network nodes were assigned a cost of 1, the number of nodes for the decomposed paths returned by Algorithm 2 would be equal to the cost of their total network flow.
-Hence, we shall modify Algorithm 2 to find a minimum cost network flow before it is decomposed.
+The algorithm is based on Algorithm 2 for RMO(p), while finding a minimum cost network flow before it is decomposed.
 Clearly, Corollary 1 still holds for this minimum cost flow version of the algorithm.

 Since an algorithm for finding a minimum cost network flow addresses the case where the edges, rather than the nodes, have a cost, we will consider the following simple reduction.
 Consider a network where every unit of flow on a node vincurs a cost of 1.
-Every node v is transformed into two nodes, $v_i$ and $v_o$ , connected by an edge $v_i \rightarrow v_o$ with infinite capacity and a cost of 1.
+Every node v is transformed into two nodes, v_i and v_o , connected by an edge $v_i \rightarrow v_o$ with infinite capacity and a cost of 1.
 All the other edges have zero cost.
-All edges going into v will go into $v_i$ and all edges from v will go out from $v_o$ .
+All edges going into v will go into v_i and all edges from v will go out from v_o .